My-ELMLAB/Alarm-Timer-with-Selectable-Interface/README.md

-FIESCOTimer
+Timer Alarm with I2C OLED Display on Arduino Platform
 ===================

-Firmware for FEISCOTimer Arduino Nano written in Arduino IDE
+Firmware in .ino on Arduino IDE

 ----------